mosbth/Anax-MVC/README.md

 * Added automatic build with travis.
 * Added codecoverage reports on coveralls.io.
 * Added code quality through scrutinizer-ci.com.
+* Major additions of classes to support a framework using dependency injections and service container.

 ###History for Anax-base